Network switches offer different levels of port security features. Refer to the switch documentation to learn how to do the following:

 Use authentication, authorization, and accounting features for local and remote access to the switch.

-Change every password on network switches that might have multiple user accounts and default passwords.
+Change every password on network switches that might have multiple user accounts and passwords by default.

 Manage switches out-of-band (separated from data traffic).
 If out-of-band management is not feasible, then dedicate a separate virtual local area network (VLAN) number for in-band management.

-Use port mirroring capability of the switch for intrusion detection system (IDS) access.
+Use the port mirroring capability of the network switch for intrusion detection system (IDS) access.